mlabs-haskell/hydra-auction-onchain/docs/spec.md

 if and where bids can be placed in the auction:

-- If it's at the auction escrow address on L1 (the initial disposition), then bids cannot be placed.
+- If it's at the auction escrow address on L1 (the initial disposition), then bids cannot be placed yet.
-- If it's at the the standing bid address on L1, then bids can be placed on L1.
+- If it's at the standing bid address on L1, then bids can be placed on L1.
 - Otherwise, it's in a hydra head on L1 and at the standing bid address on L2,